 In the face of pressing public health challenges — from epidemics and pandemics to water quality to opioid abuse — public health leaders must be able to develop solutions tailored to specific environments and populations.

-MPH@UNC offers four concentrations that will enable you to cultivate expertise in a specific area and apply your knowledge in local or global settings: Leadership, Nutrition, Applied Epidemiology and Master of Public Health/Registered Dietitian (MPH/RD).
+MPH@UNC offers four concentrations that will enable you to cultivate expertise in a specific area and apply your knowledge in local or global settings: Leadership, Nutrition, Applied Epidemiology and Nutrition and Dietetics.

 You will be required to select a first- and second-choice concentration when you apply to the program.
 Our admissions counselors can help you select the concentrations that fit your needs.
 Learn more about the four options below.